cezzenx/athanbot/README.md

 **FFmpeg** - Framework used for playing Adhan files through discord voice channels

 ### How To Setup
+1. The user must firstly install the required modules.
+The instuctions can be found from the module developers' respective pages.
-1. In the `keys.py` file, there are 3 values the user must fill in.
+2. In the `keys.py` file, there are 3 values the user must fill in.
-  - The * *TOKEN* * is the bot token retrieved from the Discord Developer Portal in the format of a string.
+  - The *TOKEN* is the bot token retrieved from the Discord Developer Portal in the format of a string.
-  - The * *blacklisted_channel* * is the channel that the bot will not join, in the format of the integer of the channel id.
+  - The *blacklisted_channel* is the channel that the bot will not join, in the format of the integer of the channel id.
 For example, this can be your afk channel.
-  - The * *default_channel* * is the channel that the bot will naturally join if there has been no recent voice chat activity, in the format of the integer of the channel id.
+  - The *default_channel* is the channel that the bot will naturally join if there has been no recent voice chat activity, in the format of the integer of the channel id.